Cheryl Scales Innovation Group unleashes game-changing paths forward for organizations and individuals who are dedicated to propelling progress.

 Cheryl Scales is an activist for greatness at every age.
-She received her Bachelor of Arts from Princeton University.
+She received her Bachelor of Arts from Princeton University in Politics, Economics, and African-American Studies.
 She also holds Executive Management Certifications in Strategic Planning and Innovation from Harvard University and Institute for the Future; online and social media systems from Advanced Business Institute.

 She is the principal consultant of Cheryl Scales Innovation Group., and MagnificentPR, a branding, marketing and public relations firm that works with clients you know –Judge Hatchett, Hill Harper, Toya, Tameka ‘Tiny’ Harris, the OMG Girlz, the NBA Grizzlies Organization, Shelby County School system, Bluff City Classic, executives, organizations, political candidates, and more.
 In 2015, she launched her Candidates of Courage Award for people who enter the political arena.
 Cheryl led the public relations community launch of the 2016 First Lady Obama Preserve America status.

 As a strategist, she brings ‘magnificence’ to the process to make the voyage exciting, fun-filled and refreshing while giving you the real world ability to take your ideas to implementation.
 She is a two-time White House Community Leader, and her business participated in the 2012 White House Women Business Round-table.
 Her exceptional and powerful talent is ‘connecting the dots.”